TheLeprechaun25/TheLeprechaun25.github.io/_posts/2026-01-27-introduction-nco.md

       ctx.stroke();
     }

-    // start node marker
+    // start marker
     ctx.beginPath();
     ctx.arc(X(pts[0][0]), Y(pts[0][1]), 8, 0, Math.PI*2);
     ctx.strokeStyle = accent;
     ctx.lineWidth = 3;
     ctx.stroke();
-    ctx.lineWidth = 2;

-    // footer text
+    // footer
     ctx.fillStyle = dark ? "rgba(255,255,255,.60)" : "rgba(0,0,0,.55)";
     ctx.font = "12px system-ui, -apple-system, Segoe UI, Roboto, sans-serif";
     const tag = (mode==="construct")
       ?
-"Constructive demo: nearest-neighbor-like selection (illustrative)"
-      : "Improvement demo: greedy 2-opt until local optimum";
+"Constructive: one-pass tour construction (illustrative policy)" : "Improvement: iterative local search (greedy 2-opt)";
     ctx.fillText(tag, 18, H-14);
   }

-  // ---- wire up ----
   modeConstruct.addEventListener("click", ()=>{
-    stop();
-    mode="construct";
-    initConstruct();
-    draw();
+    stop(); mode="construct"; initConstruct(); draw();
   });
   modeImprove.addEventListener("click", ()=>{
-    stop();
-    mode="improve";
-    initImprove();
-    draw();
+    stop(); mode="improve"; initImprove(); draw();
   });
   btnReset.addEventListener("click", resetAll);
   btnStep.addEventListener("click", ()=>{ stop(); stepOnce(); });
   btnPlay.addEventListener("click", play);

-  // ---- init ----
   resetAll();
   resize();
 })();
 </script>

 <div class="note">
-<strong>How to read the demos.</strong><br/>
+<strong>How to interpret this contrast.</strong><br/>
-Constructive policies are optimized to output a strong tour quickly (and can be boosted with sampling/beam/multi-start).
-Improvement policies are optimized to <em>spend</em> steps: each step is a learned or heuristic move that hopefully decreases cost.
-Under tight budgets the first can win; under larger budgets the second often dominates.
+Constructive solvers invest modeling capacity into producing a good solution in one decoding pass (optionally with restarts).
+Improvement solvers invest modeling capacity into choosing <em>moves</em> that refine an incumbent solution.
+Both can be made budget-aware; they just spend compute differently.
 </div>

 ---

 ## Training signals

-NCO sits at the intersection of optimization and learning, so “training signal” is the main design lever.
+NCO sits at the intersection of optimization and learning, so the training signal is a central design lever.

 ### Reinforcement learning (policy gradients)

-The simplest approach is to treat the solver as a stochastic policy and optimize expected cost.
-For constructive decoding, REINFORCE is the standard baseline <d-cite key="bello2016neural,kool2019attention"></d-cite>.
-For improvement, you can define dense rewards like
+A common path is to treat the solver as a stochastic policy and optimize expected cost.
+For constructive decoding, REINFORCE-style training is a standard baseline <d-cite key="bello2016neural,kool2019attention"></d-cite>.
+For improvement, you can define dense rewards such as
 $$
 r_t = C(\pi_t) - C(\pi_{t+1}),
 $$
-or best-so-far rewards that focus learning on the steps that first achieve a new best value.
+or best-so-far rewards that focus learning on steps that first achieve a new incumbent.

-Practical patterns:
-- normalize advantages, use baselines, clip gradients;
-- train on a distribution of sizes for robustness;
-- separate “behavior policy” and “update policy” (PPO-style) if doing multi-step rollouts.
+Practical patterns include advantage normalization, strong baselines, entropy regularization, and (for multi-step rollouts) PPO-style updates.

 ### Supervised learning (imitation)

-When you have a strong teacher (exact for small \(N\), heuristic for large \(N\)), imitation can make training stable and fast.
-For constructive models, the teacher might be an optimal tour (but there are many optimal permutations); for improvement models, the teacher might be “best move in a neighborhood”.
+When you have a strong teacher (exact for small \(N\), heuristic for large \(N\)), imitation can be stable and efficient.
+For constructive models the teacher might be an optimal tour (but there are many equivalent permutations); for improvement models the teacher is often “best move in a neighborhood”.

-The tricky bit is that in many combinatorial settings there are **many equivalent targets**.
-A good training recipe handles ties (e.g., set-valued targets) rather than forcing a single arbitrary label.
+A recurring issue is **ambiguity**: many actions can be equally good.
+Good objectives handle ties explicitly (set-valued targets, soft aggregation) rather than forcing an arbitrary single label.

-### Hybrid: imitation → RL fine-tune
+### Hybrid: imitation → RL fine-tuning

-A common, effective recipe is:
-1) imitate for stability and a strong starting policy, then
-2) fine-tune with RL to match the evaluation metric and budget.
+A practical recipe is to imitate for fast convergence and then fine-tune with RL to align optimization with the evaluation budget and metric.

 ---

 ## Inference under a compute budget

-The most deployment-relevant view of NCO is: **what do you get per unit of compute?** A few practical observations:
+A deployment-relevant view of NCO is: *what do you get per unit of compute?* Typical knobs differ by family:

-- **Constructive**: one-shot decoding is fast; more compute typically means more *restarts* (sampling, beam, POMO-style multi-start) <d-cite key="kwon2020pomo"></d-cite>.
+- **Constructive**: spend extra compute on *restarts* (sampling more tours, POMO-style multi-start, beam search) <d-cite key="kwon2020pomo"></d-cite>.
-- **Improvement**: more compute means more steps; you want policies that keep producing improvements rather than stagnating early.
+- **Improvement**: spend extra compute on *more steps* (more local moves, larger neighborhoods, deeper rollouts).
-- **Hybrids**: generate a good initial tour (constructive) and then refine with learned improvement—often the best of both worlds.
+- **Hybrid**: construct a good initial tour and then refine it—often a strong baseline when latency is moderate.

-A helpful mental model is an anytime curve: solution quality versus time/steps.
-Constructive methods often start strong but flatten; improvement methods may start weaker but keep improving.
+A helpful diagnostic is an **anytime curve**: best-so-far cost vs time/steps.
+Different methods can cross depending on (i) budget, (ii) instance distribution, and (iii) implementation details.

 ---

-## When to use which approach

-A practical rule of thumb:

-- If you need a strong answer **immediately** (tight latency), start with a **constructive** solver (possibly with a small number of restarts).
-- If you have a moderate/large budget and care about **best attainable quality**, use **improvement** (or constructive → improvement).
-- If your instance distribution shifts (new geometry, new constraints), improvement methods can be easier to adapt because they learn **local decision rules** that transfer across sizes and structures.
+## Pitfalls and evaluation

+A few common traps in NCO experiments:

+- **Budget mismatch.** Training/evaluating “one-shot” while deploying with heavy search (or vice versa) can hide the real tradeoffs.
+- **Unfair comparisons.** Wall-clock time, batch sizes, and hardware matter.
+Report compute and decoding settings, not just final cost.
+- **Distribution shift.** Learned policies can be sensitive to geometry, constraint changes, or size scaling; include out-of-distribution tests.
+- **Leakage through labels.** If you train on optimal tours for small \(N\), be explicit about what supervision is used and where it comes from.
+- **Ablation blindness.** Representation choices (positional encodings, invariances, neighborhood definitions) often matter as much as the backbone network.

+---

+## Where the field is going

+Several directions are especially active:

+- **Better inductive biases** for graphs and constraints (invariances, symmetries, structured decoding).
+- **Test-time adaptation** and memory (learned heuristics that improve as they search).
+- **Non-autoregressive generation** (heatmaps, diffusion) as proposal mechanisms <d-cite key="joshi2019efficient,sun2023difusco"></d-cite>.
+- **Hybridization** with classical optimization (learn the hard decisions, keep the hard constraints exact).
+- **Budget-aware training** so that the policy allocates computation effectively rather than only optimizing end-of-rollout quality.

 ---